 - correcting the purchase price or other tax details

-You can also change the effective date of the transaction if the change does not mean HMRC received the return before completion of the transaction.
+You can also change the effective date of the transaction.
+You cannot change it to a date that would mean HMRC received the return before the completion date.
 If this applies you’ll need to: